There are no products in your shopping cart.

 In some areas of the UK, the governments have announced that they will be moving to a new system called HPV primary screening.
 In HPV primary screening the sample of cells collected during cervical screening will be being tested for high-risk HPV first, rather than looked at under a microscope to look for abnormalities directly.
 If the sample is positive for high-risk HPV, the cells will then be looked at under a microscope and the woman may go for further investigation at colposcopy.
 You can find out more about this change and where in the UK it is happening on our HPV primary screening pages.

 Around 3,000 women are diagnosed with cervical cancer in UK each year .
-Regular cervical screening provides a high degree of protection against developing cervical cancer and is offered free on the NHS.
-It is estimated that early detection and treatment through cervical screening can prevents up to 75% of cervical cancers from developing in the UK .
+Regular cervical screening provides a high degree of protection against developing cervical cancer and it is offered free on the NHS.
+It is estimated that early detection and treatment through cervical screening can prevent up to 75% of cervical cancers from developing in the UK .
 Not going for cervical screening is one of the biggest risk factors for developing cervical cancer.

 If you are a health care professional involved in smear taking, please visit our Information for Practice Nurses and GPs pages where you will find a wide range of content, best practice guidelines, relevant links for you and your patients, and resources and ways that we can support you.
 You can also sign up for our quarterly health care professional e-newsletter.